 REP Assistants are volunteers who assist a teacher participating in the Rouge Education Project by working in the classroom and on the field trip with the students at the Rouge River.
-This may include guiding students in conducting water quality tests, surveying the stream, collecting and identifying aquatic organisms, and helping students calculate results and enter data on the Internet.
+This may include guiding students in conducting water quality tests, surveying the stream, collecting and identifying aquatic organisms, and helping students calculate results.
 This is a unique opportunity for college students or other interested adults of all interests and backgrounds.

 All training is provided; some experience working with children helpful.